CopyTranslator/CopyTranslator/README.md

 ### Smart Dictionary

-sentences with words less than 3 will be view as phrase or word, you will see a more detailed explanations in `Focus Mode`.
-Check the `Smart Dict ` option to enable it. **Note: It is limited to the languages `Youdao` supported , but you don't need and cannot  manually choose language.(based on API provided by [Youdao](https://github.com/longcw/youdao)), **
+Sentences with words less than 3 will be view as phrase or word, you will see a more detailed explanations in `Focus Mode`.
+Check the `Smart Dict ` option to enable it. **Note: It is limited to the languages `Youdao` supported , but you don't need and cannot  manually choose language**.Based on API provided by [Youdao](https://github.com/longcw/youdao)

 ![1537871607106](assets/1537871607106.png)